JuliaManifolds/Manifolds.jl/docs/src/interface.md

 # `ManifoldsBase.jl` – an interface for manifolds

-The interface for a manifold is provided in the lightweight package [ManifoldsBase.jl](https://github.com/JuliaNLSolvers/ManifoldsBase.jl) separate from the collection of manifolds in here.
+The interface for a manifold is provided in the lightweight package [ManifoldsBase.jl](https://github.com/JuliaNLSolvers/ManifoldsBase.jl).
 You can easily implement your algorithms and even your own manifolds just using the interface.
+All manifolds from the package here are also based on this interface, so any project based

 ```@contents
 Pages = ["interface.md"]